dgerabagi/data-curation-environment/flattened_repo.md

 This command will:
 1. Read the `package.json` manifest file.
-2. Gather all the necessary files, respecting the rules in `.vscodeignore` (which prevents source code like `.ts` files from being included in the final package).
+2. Gather all the necessary files, respecting the rules in `.vscodeignore`.
 3. Bundle everything into a single file named `data-curation-environment-X.X.X.vsix`, where `X.X.X` is the version number from `package.json`.

 You will see the `.vsix` file in the root of your project directory.